 For logistics, transport and supply chain graduate schemes, it’s important to perform well in group tasks.
 As a trainee transport manager, distribution manager or supply chain manager you could find yourself leading a warehousing workforce or helping to run a centre for receiving perishable goods.
 So it’s vital that you can build and maintain positive working relationships.
 Don’t undermine other candidates in group exercises; be sure to listen to and praise other people’s good ideas and build on them if you can.
 Work collaboratively – don’t boss others around.

 Find out more about acing your logistics or supply chain assessment centre.

-Be sure to do some thorough research.
+Be sure to do your research.
 This doesn’t just mean memorising three facts from the company’s website.
-Brush up on the organisation’s business plan to show that your commercial awareness and get clued up on industry trends to demonstrate a strategic understanding.
+Brush up on the organisation’s business plan to show your commercial awareness and get clued up on industry trends to demonstrate a strategic understanding.
 You should also be aware of competitors.

 Visit our employer hubs as a starting point for your research.